BennyKok/runtime-debug-action-docs/manuals/testing-with-mobile.md

 ---
-name: Testing With Mobile
+name: Testing With Device Device Simulator
 order: 0
 ---

-# Testing With Mobile
+# Testing With Device Simulator

 To see how RDA performs on a mobile layout in Unity Editor, use Device Simulator.